Guide to French Health System

 Those on long-term incapacity benefit (ESA) under the age of retirement are entitled to apply for an S1.

-Those who are in employment or business in France automatically gain entry into the State health system, whether an EEA national or a 'third-country' national.
+Those who are in employment or who run a business in France automatically gain entry into the State health system, whether an EEA national or a 'third-country' national.

 ii.
 UK Nationals